University of Exeter Guide: Rankings, Courses, Fees And More

 Undergraduate tuition fees

-- Biosciences, Geography, Medical Sciences (including Nursing), Psychology, and Sport Sciences: £25,000
+- Biosciences, Geography, Medical Sciences (including Medical Imaging, Nursing and Neuroscience), Psychology and Sport Sciences: £27,000

 The fee will increase each year following the Consumer Price Index per the university’s current policy.